gear-foundation/whitepaper-gear.exe/docs/glossary.md

 A large binary object stored on the Ethereum network as part of a transaction.
 In Gear.exe, Wasm code is uploaded as a blob, which resides outside Ethereum’s main state but is accessible via archive nodes.

-### Decoder Contract

-An optional smart contract that translates data between Gear.exe and Ethereum.
-It encodes input data for Gear programs and decodes their output into formats readable by Ethereum tools like Etherscan.

 ### dApp (Decentralized Application)

 A software application that runs on a blockchain or decentralized network. dApps are powered by smart contracts and